 At the time of this post, Pressure Luck exclusively uses Better Than Bouillon/Southeastern Mills for all soup bases and bouillon

-- 12 oz package of wide ribbon-like egg noodles, boiled separately according to package (I find using half the package is enough but feel free to use it all)
+- 12 ounce package egg noodles (I use wide ribbons), boiled separately according to package (I find using half the package is enough but feel free to use it all)

-- 1.5-2 lbs of beef stew meat/chuck cubes OR chuck roast cut into cubes (NOT to be confused with cubed steak – AVOID that for this recipe.
+- 1 1/2-2 pounds beef stew meat/chuck cubes OR chuck roast cut into cubes (NOT to be confused with cubed steak – AVOID that for this recipe.
 Make sure the cut you use is as marbled as possible with some fat on it as this will make for the most tender meat.
 NOTE: Costco has excellent cuts of chuck/pot roast.
 Get a nice, marbled cut with visible, thick fat strands for the best experience!)

 - Kosher salt, a few generous shakes for seasoning the meat